SwiftPackageIndex/DocUploader/README.md

 ❯ aws s3 cp dev-swiftpackageindex-semanticversion-0.3.4-4e7b8a37.zip s3://spi-scratch-inbox/
 ```

+- Check the `DocUploaderLambda-Test` CloudWatch log group to confirm the new version has been triggered and processed the file without errors.

-- Verify docs updated in `spi-dev-docs` for the given package (either by checking the timestamp or by deleting the version first and ensuring it re-appears)
+- Verify docs updated in `spi-dev-docs` for the given package (either by checking the timestamp or by deleting the version first and ensuring it re-appears).

 ## Pushing a new release